samchungy/zod-openapi/docs/api.md

-# 'zod-openapi/api'
+# 'zod-openapi/api' 📦

+This guide explains the API changes in zod-openapi v5.

-## V5 Changes
+## 🔄 V5 Changes

-### Breaking Changes
+### 💥 Breaking Changes

-#### Runtime Changes

-In v5, you no longer need to import `'zod-openapi/extend'` or call `extendZodWithOpenApi()`.
-The library has been completely redesigned to eliminate the need for monkey-patching Zod or making any runtime modifications.
-This makes zod-openapi completely side-effect free and allows you to use it directly in your projects without any preliminary setup steps.

-#### Schema Generation
+#### 📊 Schema Generation

+🔄 **New approach to schema generation**

-In v4, zod-openapi used a custom written walker to traverse Zod schemas which allowed us to render schemas immediately when requested:
+In v4, zod-openapi used a custom walker to traverse Zod schemas:

-- Functions like `createMediaTypeSchema` would directly return a complete schema object
+- Functions like `createMediaTypeSchema` would immediately return complete schemas
-- Components would be inserted into the components object at creation time
+- Components were inserted into the components object at creation time

-In v5, zod-openapi uses Zod's internal toJSONSchema which means we had to change we've our approach:
+In v5, we leverage Zod's native `toJSONSchema()` method with a new approach:

-- We now return an empty reference object initially
+- We initially return an empty reference object
 - The actual schema and components are populated when `createComponents()` is called
-- This enables more efficient schema generation and deduplication and automated lazy schema resolution
+- This enables more efficient schema generation, better deduplication, and automated lazy schema resolution

+**Code comparison:**

 **Before (v4):**